Celebrity Culture II: Rotten to the Core

 Celebrity culture demands that celebrities exhibit flawless appearances at all times: the need for them to look exceptional is paramount to their reputations.

 Detailed analyses of their outfits are undertaken.
-Hair and makeup are also positioned under the microscope as further superficial judgements are cast.
+Their hair and makeup are positioned under the microscope as further superficial judgements are cast.
 Verdicts can be harsh but praise is delivered when it’s apparently due: ‘That dress doesn’t suit her complexion’ but ‘she looked stunning in that blouse’ (as she stands on the red carpet, vacantly smiling toward a frenzy of camera flashes).
+But, really, what did the celebrity do other than have a preference?

 As we digest this material we simultaneously consume polarised ideals of perfection and disappointment.
-This information appeals to its human audience because it conveys an expected set of standards: a guide on how to appear physically acceptable.
+This information appeals to its human audience because it conveys an expected set of standards: a guide on how to appear physically acceptable (the dos and don’ts).

-However, we can only gaze in awe at some celebrities whilst looking down at others.
+However, we can only gaze in awe at some celebrities because can look down at others.
 Neither of these outcomes does anything for our genuine confidence levels.
-To the contrary, when it comes to fashion, this shallow culture fosters insecurity through interpretations of relative adequacy.
+To the contrary, the shallow fashion culture encourages us to internalise notions of adequacy and inadequacy in people at a very superficial level and forces us to judge ourselves by the same unmeetable standards.

 Celebrity culture’s obsession with physical appearance extends beyond the fabric shells with which celebrities adorn themselves as we’re encouraged to judge peoples’ bodies, regardless of whether they can help it or not.